notwaldorf/notwaldorf.github.com/_posts/2017-06-05-web-components-with-otters.markdown

 Web components tend to have dependencies on other web components, so you need a package manager to herd all them cats.
 Most of the web components out there use [`bower`](https://bower.io/).
 Another popular one is [npm](https://www.npmjs.com/) -- you could think of `npm` as a package manager for your server code and `bower` for your client, and it wouldn’t be entirely incorrect.

-The reason why you need a package manager and not just “download this element in a zip file” is that unless that element is really simple, it might have dependencies, and they’ll have dependencies, and that’s a thing for machines and not otters.
+The reason why you need a package manager and not just “download this element in a zip file" is that unless that element is really simple, it might have dependencies, and they’ll have dependencies, and that’s a thing for machines and not otters.
 If you really don’t want to use `bower`, then you’ll have to sort out flattening your dependency tree on your own using something like `webpack`.
 This is not the tutorial for you.

-If you look up `bower` on the web you’ll hear things like “but bower is deprecated now” (which is true, but it’s also been unmaintained for like a year and it worked fine, so nothing is really new on that front) and “but why not npm” (because you can only have one version of the same web component in your app, and that’s hard if your dependency tree is not flat.
+If you look up `bower` on the web you’ll hear things like “but bower is deprecated now" (which is true, but it’s also been unmaintained for like a year and it worked fine, so nothing is really new on that front) and “but why not npm" (because you can only have one version of the same web component in your app, and that’s hard if your dependency tree is not flat.
 You probably don’t actually care this).

 <img class="otter" alt="attenshun attenshun installation instructions" src="/images/2017-06-05/6.png">